STEAM / SE21

 21 21st Century Skills in our Approaches to Learning (ATL) Framework

 SE21 is also a reference to our founding Dulwich College which sits in the SE21 London postcode and has always championed a pioneering spirit.

 Our SE21 hubs provide opportunities for pitching ideas, robotics, coding, CAD/CAM, graphic design, film, digital, and virtual reality learning experiences.
 They are spaces where students engage in entrepreneurship and real-world problem solving, pulling in elements of engineering, filmmaking and project-based learning.

 Our SE21 goals:

 - SE21 represents much more than simply activities, programmes or spaces as we believe it is only through establishing a transformative learning culture that students will be able to develop skills and dispositions to successfully engage in life beyond graduation.

 - Anticipating the future landscapes beyond university, SE21 will encompass a variety of opportunities within and outside of the curriculum that focus on experiential and project-based learning with real world application.

 - SE21 will seek to improve character strengths to enable students to develop entrepreneurial skills adapted to new ways of imagining work in our growing gig economies.
 This will require the development of creative and financial literacy, as well as the ability to invent opportunities rather than follow established careers.

-- As effective collaboration is the key to this future landscape, teamwork will be a prominent feature of SE21 learning at Dulwich.
+- As effective collaboration is the key to this future landscape, teamwork is a prominent feature of SE21 learning.
 Our bold ambition is to innovate in both the process and products of student learning in order to create a better world.
-By better we mean in that the guiding principles of integrity and sustainability underpin our students’ engagement with life beyond school so they are not simply consumers but worldwise contributors.
+The guiding principles of integrity and sustainability underpin our students’ engagement with life beyond School so they are not simply consumers but Worldwise contributors.